 Nicola graduated from the University of Portsmouth in 2005 with a first class BSc (Hons) degree in Sports Science.
 Having developed a keen interest in health and exercise during her degree Nicola then completed a PhD at Portsmouth in the area of obesity and body composition in 2010.

-Nicola is now a senior lecturer and researcher based at St Mary's University.
-She teaches on a number of modules on the undergraduate Health and Exercise Science programme and the postgraduate Applied Sports Nutrition programme, specialising in research methods and anthropometry.
+She also teaches on a number of modules on the undergraduate Health and Exercise Science programme and the postgraduate Applied Sports Nutrition programme, specialising in research methods and anthropometry.
 Nicola is also an accredited ISAK Level III anthropometrist delivering ISAK accredited training courses to a wide range of sport and health professionals.

 Research interests in the exercising female have led to collaboration with the Research Group in Breast Health at the University of Portsmouth and the development of the Female Health and Wellbeing Research Group at St Mary's University.
 This has resulted in publications and conference presentations in the area of female health and exercise including breast pain and bra fit issues in exercising females, breast education of adolescent schoolgirls, and menstrual disturbances in female athletes.

 - Mr John Downey

 - Ms Atefeh Omrani

 - Mr David Silver

 - Mr Matthew Wade

 If you are interested in doing a PhD with Nicola, please contact her directly.

 - Bowmer, Y., & Brown, N. (in press).
 Perceived barriers and motivators to physical activity in young and middle aged women.
 Women in Sport Physical Activity Journal.